demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 If you want to add fields, follow the steps in the following Example section.

-1. Add the field to the mappers for the Workday, Okta, and Active Directory integrations.
+1. Add the field to the mappers for the Workday, Okta, Active Directory and Github integrations.

    **Note:** To change the mappers, you will need to duplicate each mapper.